AmadeusQQ/behavioral-cloning/README.md

 - Dense: 1 connections

 # train-model
-Get all samples from the driving log.
-Split samples 80% / 20% into train and validation set to test if model is over fitting.
+Get samples from driving logs.
 Shuffle samples to reduce order bias.
-Flip left and right images to generate more samples and reduce left and right turn bias.
-Batch size of 32 is too large as images are unable to fit in memory.
-Use batch size of 16 based on hardware constraints.
+Split samples 80% / 20% into train and validation set.
+Use Adaptive Moment Estimation (Adam) optimizer to minimize mean squared error.
+Use a generator to get center, left, and right images.
+Flip images to generate more samples and reduce direction bias.
+Modify angles for left and right images.
+Fit images to angles.

 # evaluate-model
+Criteria
-Pass criteria: Car drives 1 lap around track 1
+- Pass: Car drives 1 lap around track 1

-Fail criteria: Car hits kerb
+- Fail: Car hits kerb

 Rubric: https://review.udacity.com/#!/rubrics/432/view

-**Bold** values denote change from previous experiment.

-**Bold** experiments denote key discoveries.
+Modified parameters and key experiments are in **bold**.

 Experiment 1
 - Image: Center, normalized